Marta Renzi, Director, has choreographed and edited more than 20 short films which have won awards

 Later that fall, Demme facilitated a preview of the

 rough cut for the cast and crew at the Jacob Burns Film Center in Pleasantville, New York and gave further valuable score/sound advice.
-Maximum respect and gratitude to Jonathan Demme, who died the following spring.
+Maximum respect and gratitude to Jonathan Demme, who died the following spring of 2017.

 The photograph at right is taken by fellow Nyacker Robert Vergara who was stills photographer on several Demme features.
 Vergara's portraits also appear in the end credits